Hobby farm: Canada

-Canadian hobby farms are exempt from certain taxes and regulations applied to commercial farms, however there are stipulations for what does and does not make an acreage a hobby farm.
-Hobby farmers are evaluated by the Government of Canada to determine whether they are a commercial or pleasure farm based on criterion from a test.
-Some criterion includes the amount of money a business makes, which should be under $10,000 annual net income for a hobby farm, number of employees, time spent on the farm in comparison to time spent gathering primary income, and whether the farm is run in a businesslike or commercial manner.
+Canadian hobby farms are exempt from certain taxes and regulations applied to commercial farms; however, there are stipulations for what does and does not make an acreage a hobby farm.
+Hobby farmers are evaluated by the Government of Canada to determine whether they are a commercial or pleasure farm based on criteria from a test.
+Some criterion includes the amount of money a business makes, which should be under $10,000 annual net income for a hobby farm, the number of employees, time spent on the farm in comparison to time spent gathering primary income, and whether the farm is run in a businesslike or commercial manner.

 The majority of hobby farms in Canada are based in Ontario and British Columbia.
-Hobby farming in Canada has quickly gained popularity over the last few decades as both a means of generating additional revenue, or for enjoyment of Canadians.
+Hobby farming in Canada has quickly gained popularity over the last few decades as both a means of generating additional revenue and for the enjoyment of Canadians.
 40% of hobby farmers in Canada have reported a positive net income as of a 1998 census.
 The size of these farms appears to be gradually decreasing due in part to increasing urban sprawl and inaccessibility of large plots of land to the average Canadian, however the median income earned by these farms has increased by 144.4% in 2016, making these small farms more profitable than ever before.